atomix/atomix/README.md

   .withMembers("tcp://123.456.789.0", "tcp://123.456.789.1", "tcp://123.456.789.2");
 ```

-Note that member URIs must be unique and must agree with the configured protocol instance.
-Member URIs will be checked
+Note that member URIs must be unique and all members of the cluster must agree with the configured protocol.
+Member URIs
-at configuration time for validity.
+will be checked at configuration time for validity.

 Because of the design of the [Raft algorithm](#strong-consistency-and-copycats-raft-consensus-protocol), it is strongly
-recommended that any Copycat cluster have *at least three voting members*.
+recommended that any Copycat cluster have *at least three active voting members*.
+Raft requires a majority of the
+cluster to be available in order to accept writes.
+Since passive members don't participate in the Raft protocol, only
+active members contribute towards this membership count.
+So, for instance, a cluster of three active members can
+tolerate one failure, a cluster of five active members can tolerate two failures, and so on.

 ## The Copycat API
 Copycat provides a high-level `Copycat` API that aggregates each of the Copycat [resource types](#resources) into a